bids-standard/bids-specification/src/derivatives/introduction.md

 derivatives/sub-01/anat/sub-01_desc-defaced_T1w.nii.gz
 ```

-## Derivatives storage and folders structure
+## Derivatives storage and directory structure

 Placement and naming conventions for derived datasets are addressed in
 [Storage of derived datasets][storage], and dataset-level metadata is included